puredrinkology/website/content/recipes/coke-and-drops/index.md

 - item: Granish with a lemon slice on the rim of the glass.
 shortname: Coke And Drops
 source: thecocktaildb
-title: The Coke And Drops Nonalcoholic
+title: The Coke And Drops
 visual: '## LLM Prompt for Coke and Drops Cocktail Description:**Prompt:** Imagine a tall glass filled with **classic Coca-Cola**, its dark amber hue shimmering under the light.
 The surface is punctuated by **tiny, sparkling bubbles** rising to the